Month 2, Day 6, Saturday 5:15 p.m.

 Oliver seemed suddenly awkward, taking an absent sip of coffee which he immediately choked on.
-Apparently, he had forgotten it was filled with loose coffee grounds, and one had gotten stuck in his throat.
+Apparently, he had forgotten it was filled with loose coffee grounds.

-Sharon gave him a few hard slaps on the back, cooed at Sebastien to just ring the bell if she needed anything else from the kitchen, and left without looking back as Oliver heaved for breath, his eyes watering.
+Sharon gave him a few hard slaps on the back, cooed at Sebastien to ring the bell if she needed anything else, and left without looking back as Oliver heaved for breath, his eyes watering.

 Exasperated, Oliver pressed his hands together in a pleading motion.
 “Ask Sharon for an extra cup of coffee.
 But don’t tell her it’s for me!”